GroceryListIO/api/README.md

 # Install the dependencies
 npm install

+# Test
+npm test

 # Run
 npm start
 ```

 Shut it down manually with Ctrl-C.

+## Configuration
+The configuration file is located in /config/config.js
+- PORT
+  - Port the api will listen on.
+  - Default: '8080';
+- ENV
+  - Environment the application is running in.
+  - Default: 'Development'
+  - Options: 'Development', 'Test', 'Production'
+- DB
+  - Database connection string.
+  - Default: 'mongodb://localhost:27017/sgl'
+- JWTSECRET
+  - The JWT Secret for authentication.
+  - Default: ''
+- JWTAUDIENCE
+  - The JWT Audience for authentication.
+  - Default: ''

 ## API Endpoints